jyalim/agave-shell-novice/_episodes/02-filedir.md

 - `@` indicates a link
 - `*` indicates an executable

 Depending on your default options, the shell might also use colors to indicate whether each entry is a file or directory.
+Also, depending on the system `ls` may not be vanilla, and itself may be **aliased**.
+To see, use the Bash builtin command `type`:

 ~~~
-$ ls -F
+$ type ls
 ~~~
 {: .language-bash}

 ~~~
-Applications/ Documents/    Library/      Music/        Public/
-Desktop/      Downloads/    Movies/       Pictures/
+ls is aliased to `/bin/ls -F --color=auto`
 ~~~
 {: .output}

+That is, on Agave, `ls` is already passing the `-F` option to the program, `ls`, and coloring the output thanks to the `--color=auto` option.

 > ## Clearing your terminal
 >